bmcda37/Scripting-Automation/README.md

 ## HTB Academy Script:

 This script contains all the answers to the Hack the Box Academy Bash Scripting module.
-Each commented-out section is a different answer to a question within the module.
+Each commented-out section contains the question and answer within the module.